 As it is widely used to group elements, it ends up being a facilitator for organizing information within a layout.
-In this way, it is possible to format and manipulate the elements, including the div itself, through CSS in an organized way.
+It is possible to format and manipulate the elements, including the Div itself, through CSS in an organized way.
 It is usually accompanied by ID and class attributes, in order to facilitate this organization and formatting.

 How to create one: tag <div>